Michael has been an online writer for more than six years. His interests include video games, technology, and men's fashion.

 Sneakers are the most common type of shoe for men.
 Try to look for sneakers that are classic and simple.
-Any sneaker with more than 2 colours is a no-no, unless you are looking for a sport shoe.
-Low tops are great for a casual look such as college.
+Any sneaker with more than two colours is a no-no, unless you are looking for a sport shoe.
+Low-tops are great for a casual look, such as college.

 Chukkas seem to look good in anything.
-More dressed-up than a sneaker, but not quite as proper as dress shoes.
-Which is why they are the go to shoes for anything in between.
-Not too pretentious, yet look sharp enough to impress the date.
+They're more dressed-up than a sneaker but not quite as proper as dress shoes—which is why they are the go-to shoes for anything in between.
+They're not too pretentious, yet they look sharp enough to impress the date.
 Beeswax leather and taupe or sand suede are the most versatile choices.

-Price point seems to vary, but some great brands include: Kohls, Red Wing, Sperry, and Cole Haan, along with classics like the Clarks Desert Boots.
+The price point for chukkas seems to vary, but some great brands include Kohls, Red Wing, Sperry and Cole Haan, along with classics like the Clarks Desert Boots.

-A great look best suited for spring/summer.
-Best worm with low cut pants or shorts.
-You can get more formal looking loathers with leather, but I think they work best in casual attire.
-Looks great without socks.
+Loafers are a great look that's best suited for spring/summer.
+They're best worn with low-cut pants or shorts.
+You can get more formal-looking loafers with leather, but I think they work best in casual attire.
+Loafers look great without socks.

 Rancourt and Oak Street make mid-range models, and shell cordovan Alden Leisure Handsewns are the holy grail.
-Types include full-strap, pinch-penny, beefroll, tassel and venetian loafers.
+The types include full-strap, pinch-penny, beefroll, tassel and venetian loafers.

-On the same boat as loafers.
-Can be worm on the same occasion as loafers, also look great without socks.
-I remember a mate telling me boat shoes will never be fashion back in 2011, and look how far we've come!
-Hate to say I told you so Aaron!
+These are on the same boat as loafers: Boat shoes can be worn on the same occasions as loafers, and they also look great without socks.
+I remember a mate telling me boat shoes would never be fashionable back in 2011, and look how far we've come!
+Hate to say I told you so, Aaron!

-Fashionable alternative to flip-flops/sandals.
-Incredibly casual and perfect to the warm summer beaches.
-For those summer days when you don't feel like wearing boat shoes.
+These are a fashionable alternative to flip-flops/sandals.
+They're incredibly casual and perfect for the warm summer beaches.
+Try espadrilles on those summer days when you don't feel like wearing boat shoes.

-Some notable brands include: Toms, Soludos, RopeySoles, Drilleys.
+Some notable brands include Toms, Soludos, RopeySoles and Drilleys.

 No matter what season of the year it is, you'll probably need some more traditional shoes for formal events.
 You can't go wrong with a pair of brown/black leather oxfords or derbies.
-Try to stay clear from some of the more lighter colours unless you know what you are doing.
-Avoid square toes, and any cheap, shiny leather.
+Try to steer clear from some of the lighter colours unless you know what you are doing.
+Avoid square toes and any cheap, shiny leather.